MaterialCleaner/Media-Provider-Manager/README.md

 ## Features

-- Media file manager (no root or Xposed needed, only requires [READ_EXTERNAL_STORAGE][3] permission)
+- Media file manager built with only media store API.
 - Filter data returned from the media store to protect your privacy.
-- Prevent apps from freewheelingly writing files through the media store.
+- Prevent apps from freewheelingly writing files via the media store.
-- Provide usage record to help you aware whether the application uses media store and whether there is any abuse.
+- Provide a usage record feature to help you be aware of how applications use the media store.
 - Prevent 💩 ROM's download manager from creating non-standard files.
-- Material Design 3, easy to use.
+- Material 3.
 - Open source.

 ## Source code